William Tecumseh Sherman: Confederate surrender

-Following Lee's surrender and the assassination of Lincoln, Sherman met with Johnston on April 17, 1865, at Bennett Place in Durham, North Carolina, to negotiate a Confederate surrender.
-At the insistence of Johnston, Confederate president Jefferson Davis, and Confederate Secretary of War John C. Breckinridge, Sherman conditionally agreed to generous terms that dealt with both military and political issues.
+Following Lee's surrender and the assassination of Lincoln on April 14, 1865, Sherman met with Johnston on April 17 at Bennett Place in Durham, North Carolina, to negotiate a Confederate surrender.
+At the insistence of Johnston, Confederate President Jefferson Davis, and Secretary of War John C. Breckinridge, Sherman conditionally agreed to generous terms that dealt with both military and political issues.
 On April 20, Sherman dispatched a memorandum with those terms to the government in Washington.

 Sherman believed that the terms that he had agreed to were consistent with the views that Lincoln had expressed at City Point, and that they offered the best way to prevent Johnston from ordering his men to go into the wilderness and conduct a destructive guerrilla campaign.
 However, Sherman had proceeded without authority from Grant, the newly installed President Andrew Johnson, or the Cabinet.
-The assassination of Lincoln had caused the political climate in Washington to turn against the prospect of a rapid reconciliation with the defeated Confederates and the Johnson administration rejected Sherman's terms.
+The assassination of Lincoln had caused the political climate in Washington to turn against the prospect of a rapid reconciliation with the defeated Confederates, and the Johnson administration rejected Sherman's terms.
 Grant may have had to intervene to save Sherman from dismissal for having overstepped his authority.
 The U.S. Secretary of War, Edwin M. Stanton, leaked Sherman's memorandum to The New York Times, intimating that Sherman might have been bribed to allow Davis to escape capture by the Union troops.
 This precipitated a deep and long-lasting enmity between Sherman and Stanton, and it intensified Sherman's disdain for politicians.

 Grant then offered Johnston purely military terms, similar to those that he had negotiated with Lee at Appomattox.
 Johnston, ignoring instructions from President Davis, accepted those terms on April 26, 1865, formally surrendered his army and all the Confederate forces in the Carolinas, Georgia, and Florida.
 This was the largest single capitulation of the war.
-Sherman proceeded with some of his troops to Washington, where they marched in the Grand Review of the Armies on May 24, 1865.
+Sherman proceeded with some of his troops to Washington, where they marched in the Grand Review of the Armies on May 24.